Deep Neural Newsvendor: Literature Review

 Third, our paper contributes to statistical learning and high-dimensional quantile regression theories regarding DNNs.
 On the one hand, DNNs are typical statistical learning vehicles that study how to summarize and generalize useful information from empirical processes \citep{anthony1999neural,mohri2018foundations,bartlett2019nearly}.
-On the other hand, due to the similarity in the loss function between the newsvendor problem and quantile regression, our work also contributes to the studies in the latter using DNNs \citep{wainwright2019high}.
+On the other hand, due to the similarity in the loss function between the newsvendor problem and quantile regression, our work also contributes to the studies in the latter using DNNs.
 Recently, there have been many relevant papers dedicated to establishing generalization bounds for DNNs in the context of least square or quantile regression (e.g., \citealt{schmidt2020nonparametric,farrell2021deep,padilla2022quantile}).
-Compared to these papers, we explicitly characterize the prefactor of excess risk bounds as a polynomial function of the dimensionality $p$, significantly improving upon the extant results with an exponential prefactor.
-In fact, this could be particularly critical in high-dimensional settings where $p$ is large so that the impact of the prefactor is substantial, which could even overwhelm the convergence of excess risk to zero \citep{ghorbani2020discussion}.
-We also do not require unrealistic restrictions on the network structure, such as the parameters should be bounded and the whole network has to be sparse \citep{schmidt2020nonparametric,padilla2022quantile}.
-Our result is thus both theoretically stronger and practically valuable.
-Finally, our paper also differs from \cite{jiao2023deep} and \cite{shen2021deep} in that we mainly focus on high-probability bounds using different techniques.
-Our derived expected excess risk bound is also in a minimax sense, which is much stronger.
-While those two papers focus on dimensionality issues of DNN estimation with i.i.d. data, we are mainly interested in newsvendor-related implications, such as comparisons with the classical SAA or linear models, treatment of dependent data, and practical operational applications with real data.
+Compared to these papers, we explicitly characterize the prefactor of excess risk bounds as a polynomial function of the dimensionality $p$, significantly improving upon the extant results with an exponential prefactor. {We also do not require the related restrictions on the network structure, such as the parameters should be bounded by a prescribed constant and the whole network has to be sparse in a certain level \citep{schmidt2020nonparametric,padilla2022quantile}.
+Finally, our paper also differs from \cite{jiao2023deep} and \cite{shen2021deep} in that we focus primarily on high-probability and expectation bounds with fast convergence rates corresponding to the newsvendor loss using different techniques.
+Specifically, \cite{jiao2023deep} examine the deep least square regression problem, where the square loss function benefits from the variance-bounding trick, linking the variance of the loss difference to its expectation.
+However, this approach does not directly apply to the newsvendor loss, requiring us to use conditional expectations to derive new generalization bounds for the empirical process (see Theorem \ref{thm:stochastic_error2}). \cite{shen2021deep} investigate a relevant quantile regression problem, but their primary technical contribution lies in dealing with possibly unbounded response variables through truncation techniques, where the final rate depends on moment conditions.
+In contrast to both papers, we further validate that the obtained rate for the expected excess risk bound is indeed minimax optimal, using Fano's inequality \citep{scarlett2019introductory}.
+While those two papers focus on dimensionality challenges of DNN estimation with i.i.d. data, we are mainly interested in newsvendor-related issues, such as comparisons with the classical SAA or linear models, handling dependent data, and providing practical guidance alongside real-world applications.}